 Although corporations frequently have closely corresponding names, a purported conveyance by an interloper seems extremely unlikely.
 The significance of a variance should be evaluated on the basis of ascertaining the actual identity of the corporation, and not on the basis of mechanical perfection.
-Although Texas courts, in the context of a conveyance, have not addressed the effect of a variance in a corporate name, several cases in which slight name variances were held immaterial amply support his standard.
+Although Texas courts, in the context of a conveyance, have not addressed the effect of a variance in a corporate name, several cases in which slight name variances were held immaterial amply support this standard.
 Wandelohr v.
 Rainey, 100 S.W.
 1155, 1157 (Tex.1907) (holding that an appeal bond was effective despite the omission of the words "of Sherman" from the name of a bank); Texas Electric Service Co. v.
 Commercial Standard Insurance Co., 592 S.W.2d 677, 683-84 (Tex.Civ.App.-Fort Worth 1979, writ ref'd n.r.e.) (holding a suit on a performance bond could be maintained despite the principal's misnomer in the bond as Everman Park Development "Corporation" instead of its true name, Everman Park Development "Co., Inc."); Houston Land & Loan Co. v.
 Danley, 131 S.W.
 1143 (Tex.Civ.App.1910, no writ) (holding that a note executed in the name of "Houston Land & Loan Company" could be enforced against the maker under its true name of "Houston Loan & Land Company").
-Corporations doing business in Texas are prohibited from using a name that is the same as, or deceptively similar to, a corporate name already in use.
-Tex.
+An entity doing business in Texas is prohibited from using a name that is the same as, deceptively similar to, or similar to, a name of another existing filing entity or that is reserved or registered under the Tex.
 Bus.
-Corp.
-Act Ann. art.
-2.05.A.(3).
+Org.
+Code Ann. §§ 5.053, 5.102, 5.153, 9.105.

 Lewis M. Simes & Clarence B. Taylor, Model Title Standards, Std.
 12.1 (1960).

-Oklahoma Title Examination Standards, Std 12.1.

-Paul E. Basve, Clearing Land Titles § 19 (2d ed.
+Oklahoma Title Examination Standards, Std.
+12.1.
+Paul E. Basye, Clearing Land Titles § 19 (2d ed.
 1970).

-CHAPTER VII
+History:

-CONVEYANCES INVOLVING PARTNERSHIPS, JOINT VENTURES, AND UNINCORPORATED ASSOCIATIONS
+CHAPTER VII CONVEYANCES INVOLVING PARTNERSHIPS, JOINT VENTURES, LIMITED LIABILITY COMPANIES, AND UNINCORPORATED ASSOCIATIONS